qluana7/tetrinal/README.md

   </ul>
 </div>

-<p align="center"><i>Simulate no-gravity Tetris Zen in your terminal.
+<p align="center"><i>Simulate no-gravity stacking block in your terminal.
 Supports SRS, damage system, all spins, bag randomizer, and more.</i></p>

 ## Overview

-`tetrinal` is a terminal-based Tetris simulation that focuses on "no-gravity" zen play.
-It supports modern Tetris standards and mechanics.
+`tetrinal` is a terminal-based block stacking simulation that focuses on "no-gravity" zen play.
+It supports lot of mechanics.

 ## Features

-- **No-Gravity Tetris Zen:** Play at your own pace, no gravity pressure.
+- **No-Gravity Stacking:** Play at your own pace, no gravity pressure.
 - **SRS & All Spins:** Full support for SRS kicks and spin recognition.
 - **Damage System:** Configurable damage and line clear rules.
 - **Bag Randomizer:** True 7-bag shuffling for piece distribution.